crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 • **Host and network firewalls** using such tools as ufw, iptables, nftables, pf (packet filter), OPNsense, and pfsense.

-• **Network security testing** is performed to assess and verify threats and vulnerabilities of a network using such tools as Nmap, Nessus, OpenVAS, Netcat, Wireshark, and tcpdump.
+• **Network security testing** performed to assess and verify threats and vulnerabilities of a network, using such tools as Nmap, Nessus, OpenVAS, Netcat, Wireshark, and tcpdump.

 ### Network security testing

 “Every organization on the planet that has any concern whatsoever for the security of its resources must perform various security assessments—and some don’t have a choice, if they need to comply with FISMA or other various government standards" (Walker, 2012, p.
 312).

 Network security is an ongoing process that can be described by the Cisco security wheel.
 The security wheel (Figure 7-1) consists of the following four phases: Secure, Monitor, Test, and Improve.
-The third phase, Test, or network security testing, helps netadmins verify the security design and discover vulnerabilities within a network.
+In the third phase, Test, or network security testing, netadmins verify the security design and discover vulnerabilities within the network.

 <figure><img src="../../.gitbook/assets/image (15).png" alt=""><figcaption><p>Cisco Security Wheel (image courtesy of Deveriya, 2005, p.
 362)</p></figcaption></figure>